(Le français suit)

 I am a PhD student in the Department of Government at Cornell University.

 Prior to Cornell, I pursued a Master’s degree in Political Science at McGill University, as the inaugural Eren Graduate Fellow.
-My research was supported by the Fonds de recherche du Québec – Société et culture (FRQSC), the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Center for the Study of Democratic Citizenship.
-I also hold a Bachelor’s degree in Political Science (Honours) and Data Science from the Université de Montréal (UdeM).
+My research is supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Center for the Study of Democratic Citizenship.
+I also hold a Bachelor’s degree in Political Science (Honours) from the Université de Montréal (UdeM).

-Je suis doctorant au Department of Government de Cornell University.
+Je suis étudiant au doctorat au Department of Government de l’Université Cornell.

-Je m’intéresse aux mécanismes qui façonnent la formation et l’évolution des attitudes politiques ainsi que les transformations des États-providence au Québec, au Canada, aux États-Unis et dans l’ensemble des démocraties post-industrielles.
+Je m’intéresse aux mécanismes qui façonnent la formation et l’évolution des attitudes politiques ainsi que les transformations des États-providence au Québec, au Canada, aux États-Unis, en Europe de l’Ouest et dans l’ensemble des démocraties post-industrielles.
 Mes recherches s’inscrivent dans le contexte de la recomposition des structures économiques et des marchés de l’emploi, qui redéfinissent les clivages sociaux et politiques contemporains.
-Je m’intéresse également aux enjeux politiques liés aux identités territoriales, aux modifications des systèmes partisans, aux origines du “clivage éducatif” et à l’économie politique du logement.
+Je m’intéresse également aux enjeux liés aux identités territoriales, aux modifications des systèmes partisans, aux origines du “clivage éducatif” et à l’économie politique du logement.

 N’hésitez pas à me contacter: tg454[at]cornell.edu.